 Nuclear Energy provides a security baseload energy 24/7/365

 “Nuclear energy keeps us strong and safe, both domestically and abroad.
-In 2014, during the polar vortex, natural gas plants froze up and couldn’t deliver electricity when needed.
-When Hurricane Harvey hit Texas, conventional power plants, wind turbines, and solar panels didn’t stand a chance, but South Texas Project Generating Station continued to provide uninterrupted energy for hospitals and emergency responders.
+In 2014, natural gas plants froze up during the polar vortex and couldn’t deliver electricity when needed.
+When Hurricane Harvey hit Texas, conventional power plants, wind turbines, and solar panels didn’t stand a chance.
+Still, South Texas Project Generating Station continued to provide uninterrupted energy for hospitals and emergency responders.

 Meanwhile, our nuclear submarines and carriers continue to be a source of stability in the world, assisting with natural disasters, keeping merchant vessels safe, and facilitating global trade.” (generationatomic.org)